Microsoft/azure-docs.pt-pt/articles/container-instances/container-instances-exec.md

 ## <a name="restrictions"></a>Restrições

-Atualmente, as instâncias de contêiner do Azure dão suporte à inicialização de um único processo com [AZ container exec][az-container-exec], e você não pode passar argumentos de comando.
-Por exemplo, você não pode encadear comandos `sh -c "echo FOO && echo BAR"`como em ou `echo FOO`executar.
+Azure Container Instances currently supports launching a single process with [az container exec][az-container-exec], and you cannot pass command arguments.
+For example, you cannot chain commands like in `sh -c "echo FOO && echo BAR"`, or execute `echo FOO`.

-## <a name="next-steps"></a>Passos Seguintes
+## <a name="next-steps"></a>Passos seguintes

-Saiba mais sobre outras ferramentas de solução de problemas e problemas comuns de implantação em [solucionar problemas de contêiner e implantação em instâncias de contêiner do Azure](container-instances-troubleshooting.md).
+Learn about other troubleshooting tools and common deployment issues in [Troubleshoot container and deployment issues in Azure Container Instances](container-instances-troubleshooting.md).

 <!-- LINKS - internal -->
 [az-container-create]: /cli/azure/container#az-container-create